How to enable the Filebeat HTTP endpoint

 ]

 Each object represents one running input instance.
-Idle inputs can legitimately show zeros until Filebeat begins reading data.
+Idle inputs can legitimately show zeros until matching files receive new data.